stfbk/stfbk.github.io/_projects/SecAC.md

 startDate: "2012-10-01"

 people:
-    - name: Silvio
+    - SilvioRanise
-      surname: Ranise
-      email: ranise@fbk.eu
-      usernameFBK: ranise

 peopleOrder: surname
 ---

 SecAC (Security Analysis of Complex Access Control Policies) is supported by the RESTATE Programme, co-funded by the European Union under the FP7 COFUND Marie-Curie Action ([RESTATE](http://cofund.fbk.eu/)).

 The general aim of the project is to tackle security verification and enforcement in distributed multi-components systems.
 We want to formally specify such systems by means of a high-level symbolic language that  will allow for the (automated) analysis and enforcement of interesting security properties.